 - To help guide learning: Based on the results of the assessments, ABCmouse lessons are recommended to help improve specific areas of need.
 That is, upon completion of the assessments, parents can immediately assign each child personalized ABCmouse.com lessons based on assessment scores.
 This cycle of assessment + learning + reassessment is likely to help accelerate learning.
 In fact, our research has shown that when children complete a recommended lesson on ABCmouse following an assessment, they achieve twice the gains than those who do not complete a lesson!

-- To monitor progress: Since assessments can be taken several times during the year, parents get a clear picture of how children are progressing.
+- To monitor progress: Since assessments can be taken several times during the year, parents and caregivers get a clear picture of how children are progressing.

 - To assess only: The Assessment Center can also be used independently of the ABCmouse.com curriculum.